FlowFuse/flowfuse/docs/user/projectnodes.md

 and then wait for a response, with a built-in timeout if it doesn't arrive.
 The response is sent back using a Project Out node configured to respond to the call node.

+### GitHub

+The nodes are published under an Apache-2.0 license and available on [GitHub](https://github.com/flowforge/flowforge-nr-project-nodes).